 Traps make the game fun and exciting.
 During your adventures you may be (un)lucky enough to come across an assortment of various kinds.
-Some of the more notable traps are teleport traps (which teleport you somewhere randomly on the level), alarm traps (which make noise and mark you), shaft traps (which can cause you to fall up to 3 floors) and Zot traps (which have various effects that include paralysis and banishment to the Abyss).
+Some of the more notable fixed traps are teleport traps (which teleport you somewhere randomly on the level), alarm traps (which make noise and mark you if anything steps on it), shaft traps (which can cause you to fall up to 3 floors), dispersal traps which blink you and all the enemies on screen, and Zot traps (which have various effects that include paralysis and banishment to the Abyss).

 A status is a buff or malus that can temporarily affect your character.
 Most will display a word on at the bottom of the game information section, top-right of screen.
 Positive statuses tend to be blue while negative ones tend to be red or yellow.

 There are over 9000 statuses in Crawl.
 If you see one you don't know, ask learndb or the ingame lookup (?/) about it.

 Poison applies damage to your character over time.
 The yellow portion of the HP bar indicates the health to which you will ultimately fall.
 If that's below 0 you are lethally poisoned and you'd better hope there's an ace up your sleeve.